IHE/RAD.IRA/input/pagecontent/rad-x5.md

 The `event`.`context.versionId` shall be the newest version ID of the report context known to the Sender.

-The Sender should include all contents and referenced resources as inline [contained resources](https://www.hl7.org/fhir/references.html#contained) if possible.
-This is preferred as most resources in the event are transient.
-However, in some situations, it is beneficial to reference other resources by reference instead of by value.
+The Sender should include referenced resources (with applicable content changes) as inline [contained resources](https://www.hl7.org/fhir/references.html#contained) if possible.
+However, in some situations, it is beneficial to include other resources by reference instead of by value.
 In this case, the Sender shall specify the `entry.fullurl` with the uri value that the full content can be retrieved.

-> Note: The eventual Subscriber may or may not have permission to access the referenced resources that are not inline.
+> Note: Using contained resources is preferred as most resources in the event are transient.
+Also other Subscribers that receive the events may or may not have permission to access referenced resources that are not inline.

-If the Sender retries the same request due to a timeout, then the Sender shall use the same `event.id` so the Manager can detect that it is a duplicate message.
+If the Sender is retrying this context change request due to not receiving a response from the Manager for a prior request, then the Sender shall use the same `event.id`.
+If the Manager received the original request, this allows it to detect that it is a duplicate message.

-If the Sender retries the same request due to an error response from the Manager, then the Sender shall assign a new `event.id` to indicate that it is a new message.
+If the Sender retries the request due to an error response from the Manager, then the Sender shall assign a new `event.id` to indicate that it is a new request.

 ##### 2:3.X5.4.1.3 Expected Actions

 The Manager shall receive and validate the request.
+See 2:3.X5.4.2.2 for error conditions.

+Per FHIRcast,
+- If the `context.versionId` in the request does not match the version ID of the `report` anchor context, then the Manager will not apply any updates.
-The Manager shall apply all actions in the request *atomically*. i.e. The Manager shall apply all actions or none of the actions.
+- The Manager will apply the set of updates in the request *atomically*. i.e. The Manager will apply all updates or none of the updates.

-> Note: The Manager is only required to apply the actions generically for any resource.
-For example, identify if the same resource already exist, and add, update or remove the resource as a whole accordingly.
-There is no requirement for the Manager to understand the deep structure of each resource and perform any validation or application logic at the resource level.

-If the Manager successfully apply all actions in the request, it shall assign a new version ID to the `report` anchor context.
+- If the Manager successfully applies all updates in the request, it will assign a new version ID to the `report` anchor context.

 #### 2:3.X5.4.2 Update Report Content Response Message